vinniegarcia/proposal/README.md

 [![npm version](https://badge.fury.io/js/proposal.svg)](http://badge.fury.io/js/proposal)
 [![travis build information](https://api.travis-ci.org/vinniegarcia/proposal.svg)](https://travis-ci.org/vinniegarcia/proposal)

 Callback to Promise converter.
-A `Proposal` is a bridge between node-style callbacks and ECMAScript 6 `Promise`s.
+A `Proposal` is a bridge function between node-style asynchronous functions with callbacks in the form of `(err, data) => void` (which from here on out I'll refer to as `nodebacks`) and ECMAScript 6 `Promises`.

 ## Installation